revk/ESP32-LWPNG/README.md

 ### Memory usage

 The main memory usage is from *zlib*, which typically needs 32kB back buffer and more for Huffman tables.
 Tests suggest around 50kB total.
-The PNG decoder uses memory for a scan line (so width pixels, which be as much as 8 bytes each), and for the `PLTE` and `tRNS` chunks.
+The PNG decoder uses memory for a scan line (so width pixels, which may be as much as 8 bytes each), and for the `PLTE` and `tRNS` chunks.
 There is a tradeoff, when `PLTE` is used the scan line pixels are max 1 byte per pixel, not 8.
 When `tRNS` is used the scan lines do not have *alpha* so max 6 bytes per pixel.

 If memory is short it is worth saving PNG using 1 bit indexed for e-paper usage anyway, as this will reduce scan line storage as well as size of PNG if stored.
 But any PNG format is accepted.